Beehive in a UK apiary

 How to choose a plan that fits your apiary

-Think of your plan as a “monitor → act → confirm” loop:
+Think of your plan as a "monitor → act → confirm" loop, using monitoring methods first and then fitting the result into the wider year in the apiary.

 1. Monitor using one consistent method (or two, if you like).